 Leverage your social platforms to post about your search.
 Again, be sure to highlight your firm’s culture and career path potential.
 In addition to reaching your immediate circle of followers, their shares connect you to a larger sphere of professionals.
 LinkedIn in particular allows you to conduct a search of young professionals who have a profile that fits your criteria and the ability to connect with them directly.

 Advisory firms, especially, already tend to have a family-like atmosphere.
 Why not tap into your actual family to help build your team?
 You may find an excellent new addition to your team in a daughter, cousin, sibling, son-in-law, niece, or in some other branch of the family tree.
 What makes this industry so remarkable is that it's just in its beginning stages.
 Many who went to school for teaching, finance, psychology, marketing - actually make incredible financial planners.
 See if anyone you know is looking for a change in career. (especially now, Post-COVID).

 11. Local colleges with programs in financial services

 Leverage the career center at your local colleges to connect with soon-to-be or recent graduates.
-Additionally, consider developing an internship program for Finance students in your area to offer real-world experience (plus college credit) and create relationships with students getting ready to embark on their career path.
+Additionally, consider developing an internship program for students in your area to offer real-world experience (plus college credit) and create relationships with students getting ready to embark on their career path.

 Any of these resources can be a powerful addition to your talent search and make the process more manageable.
 They will help you explore beyond the obvious recruitment avenues and cast a wide net to yield unique candidates that make your team even stronger.
 Your individuality can be a competitive advantage in attracting and retaining the best talent.
 Put just as much effort into keeping your employees well compensated, appreciated, and on track for success so that attracting talent is something that can also come from current employee referrals.
 Many firms have grown organically through word-of-mouth relationships.